This post may contain affiliate links. Please see my disclosure to learn about the care I take when recommending products to my readers.

-He sells many heirloom varieties.
-But he sells all kinds of hybrid varieties.
-In fact, there are so many different seeds for sale on the Renaissance Farms website that it would take most people years, if not decades, to grow every single variety found there.
+In fact, there are so many different hybrid tomato varieties out there that it would take most people years, if not decades, to grow every single variety that’s available.

 This is why I don’t like it when bloggers make overly simplistic comparisons between heirloom and hybrid tomatoes.
 There are just so many new varieties out there, if you know where to look and you’re willing to experiment.

 So unless someone’s conducted a bona fide taste test competition featuring dozens of heirlooms paired off against dozens of hybrids (like the kinds you’ll find on the websites above), I don’t buy the heirlooms-are-alway-better argument.